 Negative Punishment is the act of removing a stimulus to remove a certain behavior.
 For example, if your child is making a mess of their toys, you can take a toy away to incentivize them to pick them up next time.

 We’ll start by defining exactly what negative punishment is.
 Let’s say your child has a habit of drawing on the walls.
 You want to stop that behavior.
-The next time your child draws on the wall, you immediately take away use of their iPad for the rest of the day.
-That is a negative punishment.
+The next time your child draws on the wall, you immediately take away the use of their iPad for the rest of the day.
+That is negative punishment.

-The term “negative punishment” has less to do with the negative feelings of being punished, and more with the stimuli that is altered after the unwanted behavior.
+The term “negative punishment” has less to do with the negative feelings of being punished, and more with the stimuli that are altered after the unwanted behavior.
 Negative punishments occur when a stimulus is removed after the behavior is performed.
-The child drew on the wall (the behavior,) so you responded by removing use of the iPad (the stimulus.)
+The child drew on the wall (the behavior,) so you responded by removing the use of the iPad (the stimulus.)

 Let’s contrast this with “positive punishment.”
 Yup, that’s another term in behavioral psychology.
 Positive punishment occurs when a stimulus is added after a behavior is performed.
 Giving someone a slap on the wrist, making them write on a chalkboard, or telling them to do 20 push-ups are all examples of positive punishment.